-Johns Hopkins Medicine International (JHI) signed an agreement with Sun Yat-sen University (SYSU) and its affiliated hospitals in Guangzhou, China in March of 2013 -- providing a long-term platform for exchanges among clinical and translational investigators, research professionals and administrators, and will lay the foundation for building world-class research infrastructure in China.
+Johns Hopkins Medicine International signed an agreement with Sun Yat-sen University and its affiliated hospitals in Guangzhou, China, March 2013 that helped lay the foundation for building a world-class clinical infrastructure in China.

 About Our Agreement

-- Developing and teaching education and training programs for clinical investigators and research professionals
+- Developed and provided education and training programs for clinical investigators and research professionals.

-- Consulting opportunities in research infrastructure, operations, safety and governance
+- Had opportunities to consult in research infrastructure, operations, safety and governance.

-- Establishing competitive visiting fellowship program for promising SYSU investigators and junior faculty
+- Established a competitive visiting fellowship program for promising Sun Yat-sen University investigators and junior faculty members.

-- Seed grants for clinical and translational pilot projects that have the potential to develop into larger studies funded by industry or government sources in China and the U.S.
+- Provided seed grants for clinical and translational pilot projects that led to larger studies funded by industry or government sources in China and the U.S.

-- A research and population base that will allow faculty to learn more about conditions that are less prevalent in North America
+- Sun Yat-sen Universityprovided a research and population base that allowed Johns Hopkins faculty members to learn more about conditions that are less prevalent in North America.